-- or another, or places the Complainant or another in reasonable fear of serious bodily injury. - Sexual Assault-Contact: Without the consent of the Complainant, touching of an intimate body part (genitals, anus, groin, breast, or buttocks) unclothed or clothed.
-As this definition encompasses a broad spectrum of conduct, not all of which constitutes sexual violence, the Title IX Officer will determine whether the allegation should be treated as sexual violence or sexual harassment. - ► Sexual Assault-Penetration: Without the consent of the Complainant, penetration, no matter how slight, of the vagina, anus, or mouth by a penis; or the vagina or anus by any body part or object. - Sexual Assault-Contact and Sexual Assault- Penetration are aggravated when it includes overcoming the will of complainant by force (the use of physical force or inducing reasonable fear of immediate or future bodily injury), violence (the use of physical force to cause harm or injury), menace (a threat, statement, or act showing intent to injure), duress (a direct or implied threat of force, violence, danger, hardship, or retribution that is enough to cause a reasonable person of ordinary sensitivity, taking into account all circumstances include age and relationship, to do or submit to something that they would not otherwise do), or deliberately causing a person to be incapacitated (through drugs or alcohol).
-Sexual Assault-Penetration and Sexual Assault-Contact are also aggravated when it includes intentionally taking advantage of the other person's incapacitation (including voluntary intoxication) or recording, photographing, transmitting, or distributing intimate or sexual images without the prior knowledge and consent of the parties involved. - ▶ Sexual Harassment: unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome verbal, nonverbal or physical conduct of a sexual nature when a person's submission to such conduct is implicitly or explicitly made the basis for employment decisions, academic evaluation, grades or advancement, or other decisions affecting participation in a University program (Quid Pro Quo).
-Sexual harassment also includes conduct that is sufficiently severe or pervasive that it unreasonably denies, adversely limits, or interferes with a person's participation in or benefit from the education, employment or other programs and services of the University and creates an environment that a reasonable person would find to be intimidating or offensive (Hostile Environment).
+- Sexual Assault-Contact: Without the consent of the Complainant, intentionally touching the Complainant's intimate body part (genitals, anus, groin, breast, or buttocks); making the Complainant touch another or themselves on any intimate body part; or touching the Complainant with one's intimate body part, whether the intimate body part is clothed or unclothed.
+As this definition encompasses a broad spectrum of conduct, not all of which constitutes sexual violence, the Title IX Officer must sometimes determine whether an allegation should be charged as sexual violence or sexual harassment. - Sexual Assault-Penetration: Without the consent of the Complainant, penetration, no matter how slight, of the Complainant's mouth by a penis or other genitalia; or the Complainant's vagina or anus by any body part or object. - Sexual Assault-Contact and Sexual Assault- Penetration are aggravated when they include overcoming the will of complainant by force (the use of physical force or inducing reasonable fear of immediate or future bodily injury), violence (the use of physical force to cause harm or injury), menace (a threat, statement, or act showing intent to injure), duress (a direct or implied threat of force, violence, danger, hardship, or retribution that is enough to cause a reasonable person of ordinary sensitivity, taking into account all circumstances including age and relationship, to do or submit to something that they would not otherwise do), or deliberately causing a person to be incapacitated (through drugs or alcohol).
+Sexual Assault-Penetration and Sexual Assault-Contact are also aggravated when they include intentionally taking advantage of the other person's incapacitation (including voluntary intoxication) or recording, photographing, transmitting, or distributing intimate or sexual images without the prior knowledge and consent of the parties involved.

+Sexual Harassment: unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome verbal, nonverbal or physical conduct of a sexual nature when a person's submission to such conduct is implicitly or explicitly made the basis for employment decisions, academic evaluation, grades or advancement, or other decisions affecting participation in a University program (Quid Pro Quo).
+Sexual harassment also includes conduct that is sufficiently severe, persistent, or pervasive that it unreasonably denies, adversely limits, or interferes with a person's participation in or benefit from the education, employment or other programs and services of the University, and creates an environment that a reasonable person would find to be intimidating or offensive (Hostile Environment).